kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![Having coffee with Alex and Paul](../../content/images/having-coffee-with-alex-and-paul.png)

-- I will see one of them - a very short man with black hair - with [Ana Requena on the mountain](../2024/may.md#climbing-the-montgo) in May 2024.
+- I will see one of them again - a very short man with black hair - with [Ana Requena on the mountain](../2024/may.md#climbing-the-montgo) in May 2024.
 - We arrange to meet for Halloween and dress up as we had done in 2008.
 - Paul tells me rather private things that I suspect he's been told to tell me.
 - I meet Alex a few times over the next months until around March 12th when I begin to fear for my life.